Juniper/contrail-windows-docs/doc/Quick start/caveats.md

 ## Workarounds

 * On Windows Server 2016, NAT network on compute node must be disabled in order for IP packet fragmentation to work.
+* Container must be restarted when `Get-NetAdapter`, `Get-NetIpInterface` or other `Get-Net*` command - invoked inside the container - hangs.

 ## Deployment